Skip to content

 13. Sources of livestock feed.

-14. Serves as tourist centres.
+14. Serves as a tourist centre.

-15. Source of revenue to the government.
+15. A source of revenue to the government.

-16. For preparation of dyes.
+16. For the preparation of dyes.

 COMMON SPECIES OF ORNAMENTAL TREES, SHRUBS AND FLOWERS